-- .2 Schools should determine that a placement provider is able to: - (a) Provide learning opportunities which enable the intended learning outcomes to be achieved.
-These learning outcomes should be identifiable. - (b) Support students during their placement. - (c) Fulfill their responsibilities under health and safety legislation in the workplace, having regard to the level of skill and experience of students on a placement. - .3 For placements which take place in an academic institution, Schools should normally assess the academic facilities of the placement provider, such as library and computing provision, academic accommodation and teaching facilities and facilities for students with special needs to ensure that they are of an acceptable standard for students registered at the University of Birmingham. - .4 Where a School is proposing a new exchange partner for study abroad, the School will be expected to demonstrate to the Programme Approval Review Committee that due diligence on the above points has been undertaken.
-This will be demonstrated through the completion of the "Proposal to add a new placement" Form. - 3.2 Restrictions on Provision of Placement Learning opportunities
+- (b) Schools should determine that a placement provider is able to: - (a) Provide learning opportunities which enable the intended learning outcomes to be achieved.
+These learning outcomes should be identifiable. - (b) Support for students during their placement. - (c) Fulfil their responsibilities under health and safety legislation in the workplace, having regard to the level of skill and experience of students on a placement. - (c) For placements which take place in an academic institution, Schools should normally assess the academic facilities of the placement provider, such as library and computing provision, academic accommodation and teaching facilities and facilities for students with special needs to ensure that they are of an acceptable standard for students registered at the University of Birmingham. - (d) Where a School is proposing a new exchange partner for study abroad, the School will be expected to demonstrate to the College Quality Assurance and Approval Committee / University Quality Assurance Committee that due diligence on the above points has been undertaken.
+This will be demonstrated through the completion of the "Proposal to add a new placement" Form.

+2.8 Restrictions on Provision of Placement Learning opportunities